Tips For Stress-Free Prom Dress Shopping

 - Select a prom dress that flatters your body type.
 If you are blessed with the perfect hourglass figure, show it off with empire waist dresses that belt in the middle or perfectly fitted dresses such as the mermaid style.
 Petite girls may wish to try the trendy high-low hemline or a shorter fit and flare dress.
 Both styles show off the legs and make you look taller.
 For curvy, apple-shaped girls, try prom dresses with embellishments or beading and A-line or flared skirts because they take the eyes off your rounded middle.

 - Keep an open mind.
-Prom dress shopping is supposed to be fun so don’t decide on everything until you have tried several dresses like those featured by top designers with the hottest prom dress styles.
+Prom dress shopping is supposed to be fun so don’t decide on everything until you have tried several dresses like those featured at http://www.promdressshop.com/dresses/events/prom.
 Maybe you thought you wanted a classic little black dress, but radiant red or metallic silver may also look better on you.

 - Keep the shopping group small.
 While shopping can ordinarily be fun with a whole hoard of pals, in this case, it’s best to stick to one or two people so you don’t have a million different opinions clashing.
 Stick to your best friend, your mom, or your sister, people you know would be honest no matter what.
 Remember, you’re the one that has to wear the dress though.